3rd-Eden/YUNO-UPDATE/README.md

 ### Configuration
 You can tell the script which IE versions it should target by specifying the `v` parameter in the query string.
 In the example above the script will target all IE users that have version **LOWER** than 7.

+### Example
+Open [http://3rd-eden.com/YUNO-UPDATE/](http://3rd-eden.com/YUNO-UPDATE/) in your browser using a old Internet Explorer build.

 ## LICENSE